sayontan/suffusion/README.md

 ## Support

 The author has stopped making modifications to the theme and no longer supports the theme actively, but a few collaborators have continued to keep the theme up to date.
-The original support forum on https://aquoid.com/forum was shut down with effect from February 2019, and support will henceforth be provided via this GitHub repository by other volunteers.
+The original support forum on `https://aquoid.com/forum` was shut down with effect from February 2019, and support will henceforth be provided via this GitHub repository by other volunteers.

+Feel free to open an issue or create pull requests!